Mikejo5000/vsts-docs-pr/docs/work/scale/visibility-across-teams.md

 ::: moniker range="vsts"
 ## Use Analytics to gain visibility across teams

-VSTS accounts can add [Widgets based on the Analytics Service](../../report/analytics/analytics-widgets-vsts.md) a dashboard that show progress for a team.
-From one dashboard, you can add widgets for any team within the team project.
+Azure Codex accounts can add [Widgets based on the Analytics Service](../../report/analytics/analytics-widgets-vsts.md) a dashboard that show progress for a team.
+From one dashboard, you can add widgets for any team within the project.

 ::: moniker-end